smrubin/home-automation/README.md

 ### Pi Hole

 Adding the pihole add-on to home assistant provides network-wide ad blocking using your Hass.io instance.
-Setup and instructions can be found here: https://github.com/hassio-addons/addon-pi-hole
+Setup and instructions can be found here: https://github.com/hassio-addons/addon-pi-hole.
+If you want to view the Pi-Hole UI in the side menu, make sure to enable SSL and use the setup in configuration.yaml.
+Otherwise you can just access the Pi Hole UI on 192.168.1.169/admin/index.php

+Update router DNS settings to use the IP address of the RPi.
+For EdgeRouter: System -> Name Server -> 192.168.1.169, 8.8.8.8, 8.8.4.4.

 ### Up Next